-Mix well and heat until bubbly, than stir in a slurry of 1 Tbs Corn Starch and 1 Tbs water to thicken.
+Mix well and heat until bubbly, then stir in a slurry of 1 Tbs Corn Starch and 1 Tbs water to thicken.

-In my stir fry I sautéed a few green onions (the white parts only, chopped), ½ red bell pepper, about 4 oz of mushrooms, and a handful of leftover rehydrated soy curls I had in my fridge.
-Add in some of the leftover pineapple chucks if you want, and sir in the sauce.
+In my stir fry, I sautéed a few green onions (the white parts only, chopped), ½ red bell pepper, about 4 oz of mushrooms, and a handful of leftover rehydrated soy curls I had in my fridge.
+Add in some of the leftover pineapple chunks if you want, and sir in the sauce.

 Quick, tasty, and simple.